 Net Price by Income Group for Colorado Mountain College

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Colorado Mountain College, see our tuition and fees and room and board pages.

 Student Loan Debt

 The student loan default rate at Colorado Mountain College is 10.5%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do Colorado Mountain College Graduates Make?students who graduate with a bachelor's degree from Colorado Mountain College make about $32,700 a year during their first few years of employment after graduation.
-Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Colorado Mountain College Graduates Make?students who graduate with a bachelor's degree from Colorado Mountain College make about $40,062 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $42,485 per year.
+Also, graduates in your major field may make more.